ResearchObject/packaging_data_with_ro-crate/episodes/01-introduction.md

 ::::::::::::::::::::::::::::::::::::::: questions
 - How do I package data in a FAIR way?
+- How does an RO-Crate identify and describe its contents?
+- What is the difference between data entities and context entities?
+- What is the role of JSON-LD in RO-Crate?
 - How can I list the authors of individual files?
-- Can I use multiple licenses in the same data package?
-- How can I visualize JSON-LD metadata?
+- How can I validate and visualize RO-Crate metadata?
 ::::::::::::::::::::::::::::::::::::::::::::::::::

 ::::::::::::::::::::::::::::::::::::::: objectives
 - Construct an RO-Crate by hand using JSON
-- Describe each part of the Research Object
 - Learn basic JSON-LD to create FAIR metadata
+- Describe each part of the RO-Crate
-- Connect different parts of the Research Object using identifiers
+- Connect different parts of the RO-Crate using identifiers
 ::::::::::::::::::::::::::::::::::::::::::::::::::